VonHeikemen/lsp-zero-docs/content/blog/lsp-config-without-plugins.md

 })
 ```

-This would add the `on_init` function on top of the configuration we defined in `nvim/lsp/luals.lua`.
+The first argument of `vim.lsp.config()` is the name of the language server.
+The second argument is the lua table that holds the configuration itself.

-This is cool because a plugin can give you a basic configuration that "just works" and then you can extend it to your liking.
+And so the `on_init` function will be added on top of the configuration we defined in `nvim/lsp/luals.lua`.

-Using this form, the first argument of the function is the name of the language server.
-The second argument is the configuration.
+This is cool because you can have an `lsp` folder anywhere in the runtimepath.
+This means a plugin can provide a basic configuration that "just work" and you can extend it with the `vim.lsp.config()` function.

 ### Global defaults